United States Marine Corps: American Civil War to World War I

 The remainder of the 19th century was marked by declining strength and introspection about the mission of the Marine Corps.
 The Navy's transition from sail to steam put into question the need for Marines on naval ships.
 Meanwhile, Marines served as a convenient resource for interventions and landings to protect American interests overseas.
-The Corps was involved in over 28 separate interventions in the 30 years from the end of the American Civil War to the end of 19th century.
+The Corps was involved in over 28 separate interventions in the 30 years from the end of the American Civil War to the end of the 19th century.
 They were called upon to stem political and labor unrest within the United States.
 Under Commandant Jacob Zeilin's tenure, Marine customs and traditions took shape: the Corps adopted the Marine Corps emblem on 19 November 1868.
 It was during this time that "The Marines' Hymn" was first heard.
 Around 1883, the Marines adopted their current motto "Semper fidelis" (Always Faithful).
 John Philip Sousa, the musician and composer, enlisted as a Marine apprentice at age 13, serving from 1867 until 1872, and again from 1880 to 1892 as the leader of the Marine Band.

 During the Spanish–American War (1898), Marines led American forces ashore in the Philippines, Cuba, and Puerto Rico, demonstrating their readiness for deployment.
 At Guantánamo Bay, Cuba, the Marines seized an advanced naval base that remains in use today.
-Between 1899 and 1916, the Corps continued its record of participation in foreign expeditions, including the Philippine–American War, the Boxer Rebellion in China, Panama, the Cuban Pacifications, the Perdicaris incident in Morocco, Veracruz, Santo Domingo, and the Banana Wars in Haiti and Nicaragua; the experiences gained in counter-insurgency and guerrilla operations during this period were consolidated into the Small Wars Manual.
+Between 1899 and 1916, the Corps continued its record of participation in foreign expeditions, including the Philippine–American War, the Boxer Rebellion in China, Panama, the Cuban Pacifications, the Perdicaris incident in Morocco, Veracruz, Santo Domingo, and the Banana Wars in Haiti and Nicaragua; the experiences gained in counterinsurgency and guerrilla operations during this period were consolidated into the Small Wars Manual.

 World War I

 During World War I, Marines served as a part of the American Expeditionary Force under General John J. Pershing when America entered into the war on 6 April 1917.
 The Marine Corps had a deep pool of officers and non-commissioned officers with battle experience and thus experienced a large expansion.
 The U.S. Marine Corps entered the war with 511 officers and 13,214 enlisted personnel and by 11 November 1918 had reached a strength of 2,400 officers and 70,000 enlisted.
 African-Americans were entirely excluded from the Marine Corps during this conflict.
 Opha May Johnson was the first woman to enlist in the Marines; she joined the Marine Corps Reserve in 1918 during World War I, officially becoming the first female Marine.
-From then until the end of World War I, 305 women enlisted in the Corps.
-During the Battle of Belleau Wood in 1918, the Marines and U.S. media reported that Germans had nicknamed them Teufel Hunden, meaning "Devil Dogs" for their reputation as shock troops and marksmen at ranges up to 900 meters; there is no evidence of this in German records (as Teufelshunde would be the proper German phrase).
-Nevertheless, the name stuck in U.S. Marine lore.
+From then until the end the war, 305 women enlisted in the Corps.

+During the Battle of Belleau Wood in 1918, Marine Corps lore states that Germans had nicknamed the Marines Teufel Hunden, meaning "Devil Dogs", for their reputation as shock troops and marksmen at ranges up to 900 meters.
+However, this nickname—first used by the Marines themselves, according to the United States Marine Corps History Division—predated Belleau Wood in print by six weeks, and was likely an invention of an American war correspondent.
+Nevertheless, the nickname has endured.